Why Have an Estate Plan?

 - Living Will

 - Power of Attorney

 The Top 5 Reasons to Focus on Estate Planning Now

-1. Estate planning makes sure that your estate goes to the people you want your estate to be transferred to, when and how you want it to be transferred, instead of by laws dictating how assets of people without Wills (called intestate) pass.
+1. Estate planning makes sure that your assets are transferred to the people you want your estate to be transferred to, instead of by laws dictating how assets of people without Wills (called intestate) are transferred.

 2. Estate planning shows your family that you were thoughtful and planned for their well-being in advance and with as little aggravation as possible.

 3. Estate planning saves your heirs legal fees, taxes, and time in settling your affairs.

 4. Estate planning protects your assets from being eaten up by nursing home costs.

 5. Estate planning allows you to secure your retirement plan for generations.

 I also counsel many of my clients on planning with life insurance trusts, gifting techniques, 529 plans, transfers to trusts, transfers to and from non-citizen spouses, and the like.